+Low

 Ref.
 Category Priority Complete By

-M1 Common Area Fire D Doors Low 08/Dec/202
+M1 Common Area Fire D oors Low 20/Dec/2023

-Finding g/Observation Action/Recommendatio n 1
+Finding/C bservation Action/Recommendatio n

-fixtures were id combin with the premise commo not pro the first K11), it simply lentified as notional FD30 and intumescent cold smooth be Home Office Guide ben es as flat entrance doors on area stairway and easi vided.
-Although there is no t-floor windows in the cor- is considered that the Fi s was first constructed and) fire doors (note, without oke seals).
-This is not in-line achmark standard for a low-rise residents storerooms in there are electric meters centrally located fire rate incorporated into the fire fire doors.
-Additionally, in frame of the understair e contractor will be appoin is recommended that any bling of the internal areas of the these Upperwood Road block within them.
-Therefore, instand dhinge and batwing smoke se door frame of all residents st install batwing smoke seals in electric cupboard.
-If it is decide ted to carry out the necessary y such contractor should be a accredited by a UKAS third p.
-Q-MARK etc. ts that II a third seals oreroom to the ed that a y works, it passive
+The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
+This is not in-line with the Home Office Guide benchmark standard for a low-rise premises as flat entrance doors open directly into the common area stairway and easily available smoke control is not provided.
+Although there is no means for residents to open the first-floor windows in the common area (see Question K11), it is considered that the Fire and Rescue Service would simply break out the glazing if necessary, but clearly there will be a delay in this happening. residents storerooms in there are electric meters centrally located fire rate incorporated into the fire fire doors.
+Additionally, in frame of the understair e contractor will be appoin is recommended that an bling of the internal areas of the these Upperwood Road block within them.
+Therefore, insta d hinge and batwing smoke s door frame of all residents st install batwing smoke seals in electric cupboard.
+If it is decide ted to carry out the necessary y such contractor should be a accredited by a UKAS third po Q-MARK etc. as that II a third seals oreroom to the ed that a y works, it a passive

-Image: M11 Image: M12 1
+Ir mage: M11 Image: M12